mastodon/documentation/content/en/admin/config.md

 If provided, namespaces all Redis keys.
 This allows the sharing of the same Redis database between different projects or Mastodon servers.

 {{< hint style="warning" >}}
 This option is deprecated.
-Sidekiq 7+ removes support for namespaces and one day we will have to upgrade.
-For everyone using this option today, we will not remove this option without a migration / replacement plan.
-For everyone setting up a new instance, please do not use this option.
+Sidekiq 7 removes support for namespaces, and so will a future version of Mastodon.
+We will attempt to document a clear migration path by the time that happens.
+If you are setting up a new instance, using this option is highly discouraged.
 {{</ hint >}}

 **Version history:**\